-The Chamber is pleased to announce that that Robert F. Logan has been named the 47th recipient of the First Citizen of Cherokee County Award.
-He was honored during the Chamber’s 51st Annual Meeting held Thursday, January 20, 2022.
+The Chamber is pleased to announce that Kendall Jones has been named the 48th recipient of the First Citizen of Cherokee County Award.
+He was honored during the Chamber’s 52nd Annual Meeting held Thursday, January 19, 2023.

 The title of First Citizen of Cherokee County is bestowed upon a resident of Cherokee County who has resided in the county for a minimum of five years and has shown significant meritorious service to his/her community through family, civic and/or religious involvement.
 A panel of out-of-town judges reviews the accomplishments of each applicant then the winner is chosen based upon merit.
-The 2022 recipient joins a prestigious list of honorees including former Canton physician Dr. Grady Coker, who was the initial recipient in 1971, along with Jim Lindenmayer who was selected in 2021.
+The 2023 recipient joins a prestigious list of honorees including former Canton physician Dr. Grady Coker, who was the initial recipient in 1971, along with Robert F. Logan, retired Georgia Power Area Manager, who was selected in 2022.